Reddit Shares Insights into Rising Travel Search Trends in the App [Infographic]

 Indeed, a more recent trend has seen people adding ‘Reddit’ into their Google searches, or using the ‘inURL’ qualifier, in order to scan through subreddits for their queries, and get more authentic results, based on people’s real-world experience.

-Which also expands to travel, and people seeking out the best hotels, tours, and other elements via Reddit search.
+The trend also extends to travel, and people seeking out the best hotels, tours, and other elements via Reddit search.

-Which, for travel marketers, may be a key consideration.
+For travel marketers, this use case may be a key consideration.
 Reddit has sought to highlight its value in this respect in this new infographic, which provides an overview of the travel audience on Reddit, and what marketers should consider in reaching this group.